ihmeuw/vivarium/docs/source/tutorials/interactive_simulation.rst

 components and (optionally) plugins -- all the things that make up a simulation.
 The ``Vivarium`` framework provides four functions to help us get started with this, all found in ``vivarium.interface``.
-They differ along two axes -- how we give the simulation information about the components, plugins and configurations we'd like to simulate, and whether the simulation context is ``setup`` or not.
-However, each of these methods returns the same ``InteractiveContext`` simulation object and can be interacted with in the same way.
+They differ along two axes -- how we give the simulation information about the components, plugins and configurations we'd like to simulate, and whether the simulation context is setup or not.
+However, each of these methods returns the same :func:`InteractiveContext <vivarium.interface.interactive.InteractiveContext>` simulation object and can be interacted with in the same way.

 .. list-table:: ``vivarium.interface`` **functions for creating simulations**
     :header-rows: 1